Amirle9/LockerStockerMobileApp/README.md

 #### This Android app was built by using C# and Azure services, in Visual Studio with Xamarin.Forms.

+## How To Run This Project

+* Open Visual Studio 2019
+* Click on "Clone a repository"
+* Paste the link and click on "Clone"
+* Run the app through an Android emulator or an Android phone

 ## Project Team

 This project was made by Tomer Mizrachi, Rawan Dacca and Amir Leitner for Tel Aviv University.